hiero-ledger/hiero/transition.md

 The issues might contain more detailed information about the transition state as shown in the matrix.
 A list of all issues can be found [here](https://github.com/LFDT-Hiero/tsc/issues/5).

+A step-by-step guide for doing the transition of a repository can be found [here](https://github.com/hiero-ledger/hiero/blob/main/hashgraph-transfer.md).

 | Hedera Repo                                                                             | Hiero Repo                  | DCO check          | DCO remediation  | License remediation  | README and others updated | user rights    | vendor neutral code | GitHub Actions     | deployments        |
 | --------------------------------------------------------------------------------------- | --------------------------- | ------------------ | ---------- | -------------- | ------------------------- | -------------- | ------------------- | ------------------ | ------------------ |
 | [hedera-sdk-go](https://github.com/hashgraph/hedera-sdk-go)                             | hiero-sdk-go                | :white_check_mark: | :white_check_mark: | :construction: | :construction:            | :construction: |                     | :construction:     | :heavy_minus_sign: |